cycloarcane/Hostile-Command-Suite/README.md

 source .venv/bin/activate
 ```

-You’re now ready to launch any MCP wrapper (e.g. `python OSINT/email_osint.py`) or plug the suite straight into your chatbot.
+You're now ready to launch any MCP wrapper (e.g. `python OSINT/email_osint.py`) or plug the suite straight into your chatbot.

 ### Manual Install